sebtrif/dotfiles/README.md

 # dotfiles
-🔧a collection of configs for bash, vim and tmux
+🔧a collection of configs for bash, nvim and tmux

 ## What isn't there